Tanish2212/Team-Blog/README.md

 4. **LLM Refines the Thought**: The retrieved information is processed, and the LLM generates further reasoning.
 5. **Interleaving Process**: This cycle of retrieval and reasoning continues iteratively, refining the knowledge step by step.
 6. **Final Answer**: After sufficient iterations, the LLM produces a final, well-informed answer.
+7. **Human in the Loop** : Once the final answer is received, we ask the user for feedback; if the user is not satisfied, the entire procedure is repeated again.

 #### Why Interleaving is Useful

 - **Dynamic Refinement**: It allows the LLM to dynamically refine its reasoning based on retrieved information.
 - **Reduced Hallucination**: By grounding responses in real-time knowledge retrieval, interleaving reduces the likelihood of the LLM generating incorrect or hallucinated responses.
 - **Improved Performance**: Interleaving significantly improves performance in multi-step reasoning tasks, especially for complex queries.

+#### Integration with Pathway

+We extended the BaseRAGQuestionAnswerer class and integrated the interleaved retrieval and reasoning to develop the InterleavedRAGQuestionAnswerer class.
+This class can make use of any Pathway VectorStore client to perform retrieval.
+We also took the liberty of extending the current LLM services to include GroqChat Models by developing the GroqLLM Class.

 ### Benchmarking and Results